 Not surprisingly, I couldn’t find any images or videos of farmers brushing their minks.

 I wore eyelash extensions for 6 years and never had an issue with the synthethic fibers, they looked amazing, and were soft and comfortable.
-I now apply false lashes because I personally prefer the way they look, I’ve found that no eyelash extensions can give me the fullness that a strip on can.
+However, I now apply false lashes because I personally prefer the way they look, I’ve found that no eyelash extensions can give me the fullness that a strip on can.